Why Every Brand Needs Generative AI Rules for Their Visual Identity Guide

 • Update the AI training data to reflect new campaigns, brand positioning, or shifts in visual trends.

-• Analyzing whether AI-generated visuals meet brand standards in live campaigns.
+• Assessing whether AI-generated visuals and messaging adhere to brand standards once deployed in live campaigns—not just in review.

 If you found this article useful, and would like to learn more about incorporating AI into your marketing department’s toolset, schedule a free AI consultation.